-Sometimes, spinal changes occur due to fractures due to a thinning of the bones or a condition called osteoporosis.
-Spinal changes can also be the result of a degenerative disc disease or arthritis.
+Sometimes, spinal changes occur due to fractures due to a thinning of the bones or osteoporosis.
+Spinal changes can also result from degenerative disc disease or arthritis.
 These problems are commonly associated with aging.

-Other problems not associated with aging can also cause a sudden change in posture; however, problems such as tumor, infection or neurological changes are rare.
+Other problems not associated with aging can also cause a sudden change in posture; however, issues such as a tumor, infection, or neurological changes are rare.

 Your doctor may prescribe imaging tests such as x-rays or magnetic resonance imaging of the thoracic spine to determine if you have any of these less common conditions that affect your posture.

-If you have advanced hyperkyphosis, you may experience difficulty breathing even if you have no history of lung or heart disease.
-You may also notice that there is a decrease in the distance between the lower ribs and the bones of the pelvis.
+If you have advanced hyperkyphosis, you may experience difficulty breathing even with no lung or heart disease history.
+You may also notice a decrease in the distance between the lower ribs and the pelvis bones.

-In this case, pulmonary function tests may be prescribed to measure whether your hyperkyphosis is restricting your breathing.
+In this case, pulmonary function tests may be prescribed to measure whether your hyperkyphosis restricts your breathing.

-Women with a hypercrotic posture demonstrate difficulty getting up from a chair repeatedly without using their arms, significantly poorer balance and slower walking speed, more support base with posture and gait, and decreased climbing speed that have been associated with an increased risk of falls.
+Women with a hyperchromatic posture demonstrate difficulty getting up from a chair repeatedly without using their arms, significantly poorer balance and slower walking speed, more support base with posture and gait, and decreased climbing speed, which has been associated with an increased risk of falls.

-In addition, osteoporotic women with hyperkyphosis have a greater mastery of posture compared to those with a normal posture.
+In addition, osteoporotic women with hyperkyphosis have a greater mastery of posture than those with normal ones.

-Hyperkyphosis is also associated with self-reported decline in physical functioning.
-Women with hyperkyphosis report greater difficulty in reaching and performing heavy household tasks and score lower in the basic activities of the daily life scale compared to their peers.
+Hyperkyphosis is also associated with a self-reported decline in physical functioning.
+Women with hyperkyphosis report more incredible difficulty in reaching and performing heavy household tasks and score lower in the primary activities of the daily life scale compared to their peers.

-Forward head posture, scapular protraction, reduced lumbar lordosis, and decreased foot height are often associated with hyperkyphosis.
+Hyperkyphosis is often associated with forwarding head posture, scapular protraction, reduced lumbar lordosis, and decreased foot height.

-These postural changes increase the bending bias around the hip and shoulder joints that can interfere with the mechanics of the normal joint and movement patterns.
+These postural changes increase the bending bias around the hip and shoulder joints that can interfere with the mechanics of the typical joint and movement patterns.

 Hyperkyphosis is a significant risk factor for future vertebral and extremity fractures.

-Older women with hyperkyphosis have a 70% higher risk of future fracture, regardless of age or a previous fracture, and the risk of fracture increases as hyperkyposis progresses.
+Older women with hyperkyphosis have a 70% higher risk of future fracture, regardless of age or a previous fracture, and the risk of fracture increases as hyperkyphosis progresses.

 Quality of life

-The hyperchromic posture has been associated with higher mortality, with higher mortality rates associated with the severity of kyphosis.
+The hyperchromic posture has been associated with higher mortality, with higher mortality rates related to the severity of kyphosis.

 The reduction of vital capacity is associated with hyperkyphosis, and severe hyperkyphosis is predictive of lung death among women living in the community.

-Women in the highest quartile of kyphosis were more likely to die of lung death compared to those in the lower quartiles of kyphosis.
+Women in the highest quartile of kyphosis were more likely to die of lung death than those in the lower quartiles.